Download our newest program literature. (PDF)

-The Washington University Master of Science in Medical Physics degree program is built on approved Graduate Certificate CAMPEP-accredited courses through which students will become familiar with the major texts and literature in the area of medical physics, will be exposed to a wide array of radiation treatment techniques and quality control procedures, as well as perform cutting edge research with renowned researchers.
-These experiences will equip students with the knowledge, skills, and experience necessary to further their career in medical physics.
+The CAMPEP-accredited Master of Science (M.S.) in Medical Physics program at Washington University in St. Louis provides for students to learn fundamental concepts and techniques in the field of medical physics.
+Students in the program will be exposed to a wide array of diagnostic medical imaging, radiation therapy, nuclear medicine, and radiation safety approaches and techniques.
+Opportunities are also provided for students to perform cutting-edge research with renowned investigators.
+These experiences will equip students with the knowledge, skills and experiences necessary to further their careers in medical physics.

 Graduates of the program will: